 If you’ve been thinking about taking your traditional bricks-and-mortar business online, then this could be the catalyst to give it a go.
 Online sales are not slowing down, and while the current pandemic is seeing one of the highest peaks in online sales, it’s also changing the way consumers buy.
 This means that post-COVID 19, while we don’t expect the numbers to remain at the high levels they are now, we do expect to see an overall rise in online shopping that will continue long after the crisis.

 What this means is that there’s an opportunity now to either take your business online or start a new venture in eCommerce.
 We talk about how to generate a passive income with eCommerce here.
 However, we’d like to emphasise that you shouldn’t feel pressured into jumping on the eCommerce bandwagon right away if you’re not able to.
 The shift to online shopping isn’t going anywhere and it’ll be here long after the crisis dies down.
 What you do need to consider is, if you are going to do it, what will the logistics be and how will you manage it long term.

-In regard to current business, eCommerce or not, we’d also like to highlight that the crisis and the change in consumer behaviour also presents an opportunity for investment in digital marketing.
+In regards to current business, eCommerce or not, we’d also like to highlight that the crisis and the change in consumer behaviour also presents an opportunity for investment in digital marketing.
 Activities such as Search Engine Optimisation (SEO), Content Creation, Pay Per Click (PPC), Paid Social Advertising, Conversion Rate Optimisation (CRO) and Display Advertising will not only help your business to thrive online during the pandemic but also long after it’s over.
 These marketing activities will help you to stay relevant, competitive, and top of mind for prospective customers.